Can I Settle a Debt for Less than I Owe?

-The first step in the debt settlement process is for a consumer to reach out to a reputable company that can help.
-These debt arbitration firms are staffed by credit counselors, people who are accredited in analyzing personal finances.
+The first step in finding the right debt settlement company is by reaching out to a reputable company.
+These debt arbitration firms are staffed by credit counselors, people accredited in analyzing personal finances.
 They also have a keen understanding of the current marketplace, including how and why creditors will negotiate a settlement.

-Once your finances are detailed, the counselor will check the totality of your debt and then draw up a settlement plan.
-That plan will be presented to you.
-It should include details about your monthly payment plan and how the settlement company profits from the transaction.
+Once your finances are detailed, the counselor will check the totality of your debt, then draw up a settlement plan for your inspection and approval.
+The plan should include details about your monthly payment schedule, as well as how the settlement company profits from the transaction.

 Finding the Right Debt Resolution Company

-The Federal Trade Commission (FTC) suggests you look for a number of additional features in a debt resolution company to determine its legitimacy.
-These features ensure that a company is fair, transparent and professional.
+The FTC recommends looking for a variety of additional features in a debt resolution company to determine its legitimacy.
+These features ensure a company is fair, transparent, and professional.

-- Give you an estimate of how many months or years it will wait before making an offer to each creditor
+- Provide a good-faith estimate of how many months/years it will wait before making an offer to each creditor.

 - Tell you how much money you must save up before it will begin making offers to your creditors